KirilGeorgiev247/Design-patterns/Creational/Prototype/README.md

 *Extra*

-+ used in polymorphic jerarchies.
++ used in polymorphic hierarchies.

 + used when we don't know the type of the class we are copying.